 Major findings from the vet checks of Suzie & Bubloo at Marghazar Zoo

-In the past few days, the team on-site needed to improvise and set up a field hospital, where together with local vets Dr Amir Kahlil and Dr Frank Goeritz from the Leibniz Institute for Zoo and Wildlife Research (IZW) could examine the two bears thoroughly under full anesthesia.
+In the past few days, the team on-site needed to improvise and set up a field hospital, where vets Dr Amir Kahlil of FOUR PAWS and Dr Frank Goeritz from the Leibniz Institute for Zoo and Wildlife Research (IZW) could examine the two bears thoroughly under full anesthesia.
 These are the results of the vet checks:

 Female bear Suzie is missing almost all her teeth, which is not uncommon for former dancing bears due to their owners removing them to avoid the animal harming people.
 The wound from the tumor removal surgery was still open and infected.
 The vets provided the necessary treatment and made sure her health status is stabilized.
 Nevertheless, the team found issues with her kidneys and liver, which will need constant monitoring.
 Additionally, Suzie’s claws have been clipped and her enclosure conditions have been improved.